This Strawberry Frozen Yogurt Bark flecked with chocolate chips, sliced almonds, and a touch of jelly is a great protein rich snack or dessert.

 Strawberry Yogurt Bark is made with honey-sweetened Greek yogurt, chocolate chips, sliced almonds, and jelly, all frozen into the perfect healthy snack.
-Wholesome, delicious, and beyond easy to make—you won’t be able to put it down!
+Wholesome, delicious, and beyond easy to make.

 If you have never tried frozen yogurt bark before, you are in for a serious treat.
 Not only is this guilt-free snack incredibly tasty and addictive in the best way, but it takes just a few minutes of work to prepare.